17neerajkr/X1R-CHATBOT-.C/README.md

-🤖 X1R ChatBot – Voice-Controlled Virtual Assistant
+🤖 X1R ChatBot – TEXT-Controlled Virtual Assistant

 Welcome to X1R ChatBot, an AI-powered, voice-controlled assistant designed using C language, Windows APIs, Python, and SQLite.
 It provides an intelligent and interactive command-line interface that supports: